Click here to learn more about R&E’s COVID-19 response.

 All trash is local.
 This means that the type of trash service can vary from city to city.
 The cost of trash service includes containers, collection vehicles, transfer stations, processing facilities, fuel, staff, insurance and much more.

 In general, the East Metro is a user-fee based system, with waste generators (residents, businesses) paying haulers for the services provided, and paying state taxes and county charges on that service.
 Some residents pay their city for trash collection, and the city contracts with a hauler or haulers to provide the service.

 Generally, the cost of trash service has two distinct parts: collection and disposal.
-Local and national studies show that about 2/3 of the cost comes from the collection and transportation of waste, which includes things like the cost of trucks, maintenance, fuel, labor, insurance and so on.
-The other 1/3 is for disposal – the “tipping fees” that haulers pay to deposit waste at a transfer station, landfill, or processing facility such as the Recycling & Energy Center (R&E Center).
+Local and national studies show that about two thirds of the cost comes from the collection and transportation of waste, which includes things like the cost of trucks, maintenance, fuel, labor, insurance and so on.
+The other one third is for disposal – the “tipping fees” that haulers pay to deposit waste at a transfer station, landfill, or processing facility such as the Recycling & Energy Center (R&E Center).

 All trash generated in Ramsey and Washington counties is, by law, required to be delivered to the R&E Center, where it is processed to recover value.
 Haulers pay a per-ton fee for disposal of waste at a transfer station, landfill, or processing facility.
 For waste delivered to the R&E Center (or to one of the approved transfer stations serving the facility), the tipping fee that haulers pay is set by the Ramsey/Washington Recycling & Energy Board to cover the cost of handling that trash.

 This is the fee a waste hauler pays to deposit trash at a disposal site, which could be a transfer station, landfill, or processing facility like the R&E Center.
 It is usually charged by weight, on a per ton basis.What is the tipping fee at the R&E Center?